Gunna discography

 On January 7, 2022, Gunna released his third studio album, DS4Ever, which is an acronym for Drip Season 4Ever and is the fourth and final installment of his Drip Season series.
 The album debuted and peaked atop the Billboard 200, giving him his third chart-topping project overall and second chart-topping project that he is credited on Billboard for.
 It produced the hit single, "Too Easy", a collaboration with Future, which was released the previous year and peaked at number 16 on the Hot 100.
 "Pushin P", another collaboration with Future which also features Young Thug, another song from the album, debuted and peaked at number 7 on the chart.
 It also produced the top-30 songs, "Thought I Was Playing" (a collaboration with 21 Savage), "P Power" which features Drake, and "25K Jacket" which features Lil Baby; the songs debuted and peaked at numbers 23, 24, and 28 on the Hot 100, respectively.

 On June 16, 2023, Gunna released his fourth studio album, A Gift & a Curse.
-The album debuted and peaked at number 3 on the Billboard 200.
+The album debuted and peaked at number three on the Billboard 200.
 It produced the hit song "FukUMean" which reached number 4 on the Billboard Hot 100.
 It also produced the song, "Back to the Moon", which debuted and peaked at number 29 on the Hot 100.

 On May 10, 2024, Gunna released his fifth studio album, One of Wun.
-The album debuted and peaked at number 2 on the Billboard 200.
+The album debuted and peaked at number two on the Billboard 200.
 It also produced the song, its title track, which debuted and peaked at number 26 on the Hot 100.

 On August 8, 2025, Gunna released his sixth studio album, The Last Wun.
 The album debuted and peaked at number 3 on the Billboard 200.
-It produced the top 50 songs"Just Say Dat", and "WGFT", which features Burna Boy.
-They peaked at number 46 and 40 on the Hot 100 respectively.
+It produced the hit song, "WGFT", which features Burna Boy, it peaked at number 16 on the Hot 100.
+It also produced the top-70 songs, “Just Say Dat”, “Sakpase” and “Forever Be Mine” featuring “Wizkid”.
+They debuted and peaked at number 46, 70, and 68 and on the Hot 100 respectively.
 The album serves as Gunna's final project under 300/YSL records.